-(i) The off-street parking requirements for a lot with a legacy building may be reduced by 20 percent if the following standards are met:
+(iii) The off-street parking requirements for a lot with a legacy building may be reduced by 50 percent if the following standards are met:

-(aa) Additional landscaping, including site trees, street trees, and other plantings are provided that meet the spirit and intent of the landscaping regulations of Section 51P 317.111(b)(7);
+(aa) Additional landscaping, including site trees, street trees, and other plantings are provided that meet the spirit and intent of the landscaping regulations of Section 51P-317.111(b)(7); and

-(bb) Except as provided in this subparagraph, each street facing facade that is within 15 feet of a right-of-way or a future right-of-way has a minimum of 30 percent transparency for the first 15 feet above the adjacent ground surface.
-If an existing legacy building facade has less than 30 percent transparency, a minimum of 50 percent of the facade may be enhanced with murals, sculptures, or other art work; and
+(bb) Except as provided in this subparagraph, each street-facing facade that is within 15 feet of a right-of-way or a future right-of-way has a minimum of 30 percent transparency for the first 15 feet above the adjacent ground surface.
+If an existing legacy building facade has less than 30 percent transparency, a minimum of 50 percent of the facade may be enhanced with murals, sculptures, or other art work.
+For purposes of this this subparagraph, TRANSPARENCY means the total area of window and door opening filled with glass, expressed as a percentage of the total facade area by story.